 Annette is a Registered Nurse who established INP Medical Clinic, Nelson’s Family Planning Clinic in 1989.
 She managed the Nelson-Marlborough sexual assault team from its inception in 2011.
 She has a strong background in governance in voluntary and professional capacities.
 In 2019 she was awarded an ONZM for services to health.

 Kate Taylor has been a member of MEDSAC since 2009.
 She is the Clinical Lead and a rostered doctor for the Waikato Adult and Adolescent Sexual Assault Assessment and Treatment Service.
 She works as a GP at several high schools and has a keen interest in youth health.
 In 2015 she completed a postgraduate diploma in Sports and Exercise Medicine.
-Kate is also a member of the ACC Sexual Violence Customer Advisory Panel.
+Kate is also the Chair of Midlands Sexual Assault Support Service.

 Debbie Harrison trained and worked in the UK before moving with her family to New Zealand in 2008.
 She is a partner in a GP practice in Nelson and works as Lead Clinician in the Nelson SAATS service.
 She has been working as a MEDSAC doctor since 2011 and joined the MEDSAC board in 2020.